WeDoWind/NADARA-Static-Yaw-Misalignment-Submissions/README.md

-For clustering, the real states are contiguous in time, so cutting the calendar into a few blocks scores ARI 0.53 / 0.65 with no SCADA read at all. **Do not use calendar adjacency between scored days.** Rows ship shuffled, but dates are kept because you need them to find the SCADA — so this is an honour-system rule.
+For clustering, the real states are contiguous in time, so cutting the calendar into a few blocks scores ARI 0.53 / 0.65 with no SCADA read at all. **Do not use calendar adjacency between scored days.** Rows ship shuffled, but dates are kept because you need them to find the SCADA. **This is an honour-system rule.**

 ## Things worth knowing about this data